DoctorDatah/Chicago-Insurance-Redlining-Regression-Analysis-R/README.md

 ## Conclusion

-We can concluded racial composition, fire, theft and age of housing drives the insurance redlining.
+We can conclude that racial composition, fire, theft and age of housing drives the redlining.
 However, the family income was not a significant contributor.
 Taking these factor into account policy makers can make sure to make better polices and laws to outlaw redlining especially the racial composition factor.
 Resulting, providing equal opportunities for every USA national.

-Furthermore, we question that  is a *involact* is true representative of redlining or we can come with better measure?
+Furthermore, we can question that  is the *involact*  a true representative of redlining or we can come up with a better measure?
 How redlining have changed over the period of time?
-How these analysis can be used for better policy making.
+How these analysis can be used for better policy making?